etc5523-2022/rpkg-jval0011/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of airsafety is to …
+The goal of `airsafety` package is to share information about airline safety information with embedded interactive R Shiny application and functions where user can easily calculate rating of an airline based on its safety records.

 ## Installation